opentelekomcloud/docs-next/docs/blueprints/by-use-case/devops/self-hosting-github-runners-on-cce.md

         - cce-runner
       repository: your-org/your-repo
 ```

 :::tip
-You can further customize your **RunnerDeployment** by specifying additional fields such as **resource requests/limit**s, a custom **runner image**, or binding **Persistent Volume Claims** (PVCs) for data persistence.
-You can also provide specific environment variables for various use cases such as allowing your runner to access internal resources or services securely.
+You can further customize your **RunnerDeployment** by specifying additional fields such as **resource requests/limits**, a custom **runner image**, or binding **Persistent Volume Claims** (PVCs) for data persistence.
+You can also provide specific environment variables for various use cases, such as allowing your runner to access internal resources or services securely.
 :::

 :::warning Important
 Make sure the **labels** assigned to your runner exactly match the labels specified in your workflow’s **runs-on** field.
-If they don’t match, your workflow jobs won’t run on the intended runner!
+If they do not match, your workflow jobs will not run on the intended runner!
 :::

-At last apply the **RunnerDeployment** using the following command:
+Finally, apply the **RunnerDeployment** using the following command:

 ```bash
 kubectl apply -f runner-deployment.yaml